• Skip to primary navigation

 If you're out of cream of tartar and still want to make these snickerdoodles, it's no problem!

 The cookies won't likely be as puffy as the ones you see in my photos and they may have a slightly different taste.
-But simply increase the amount of baking powder to 1 tsp when making these.
+But simply increase the amount of baking powder to 1 teaspoon when making these.

 More Pumpkin Dessert Recipes